qemu/qemu/docs/about/removed-features.rst

 ``virtiofsd`` uses vhost to eliminate the high latency costs of the 9p ``proxy`` backend.

+``-portrait`` and ``-rotate`` (since 9.2)
+'''''''''''''''''''''''''''''''''''''''''

+The ``-portrait`` and ``-rotate`` options were documented as only working with the PXA LCD device, and all the machine types using that display device were removed in 9.2, so these options also have been dropped.

+These options were intended to simulate a mobile device being rotated by the user, and had three effects:

+* the display output was rotated by 90, 180 or 270 degrees
+* the mouse/trackpad input was rotated the opposite way
+* the machine model would signal to the guest about its orientation

+Of these three things, the input-rotation was coded without being restricted to boards which supported the full set of device-rotation handling, so in theory the options were usable on other machine models to produce an odd effect (rotating input but not display output).
+But this was never intended or documented behaviour, so we have dropped the options along with the machine models they were intended for.

 User-mode emulator command line arguments
 -----------------------------------------